-With stats like that, it’s easy to understand why Amazon should play a role in every eCommerce merchant’s digital strategy, but before you get started, it’s important to be prepared.
+With stats like that, it’s easy to understand why Amazon should play a role in every eCommerce merchant’s digital strategy.
+But before you get started, you need to be prepared.
 One of the first decisions you’ll need to make is whether to be on Vendor Central or Seller Central.

-Below, Taylor Smith, Director of Amazon Strategy at BVAccel (he also previously worked for Amazon for nearly four years), shares insights on how to differentiate between the two and what to consider when making your decision.
+Below, Taylor Smith, Director of Amazon Strategy at BVAccel (previously, he worked for Amazon for nearly four years), shares insights on how to differentiate between the two options and what to consider when making your decision.

 On Seller Central, the seller determines how products are presented, as well as the messaging used to promote those products.
-When it comes to fulfillment of these orders, vendors on Seller Central have two choices: manage fulfillment internally, or use Amazon’s fulfillment services (fulfillment by Amazon, or FBA).
+When it comes to fulfillment of these orders, vendors on Seller Central have two choices: they can either manage fulfillment internally, or use Amazon’s fulfillment services (fulfillment by Amazon, or FBA).

-Vendor Central: Amazon Vendor Central is the platform which first-party sellers use to list their products on the eCommerce marketplace; it’s a wholesale relationship between you and Amazon.
+Vendor Central: Amazon Vendor Central is the platform that first-party sellers use to list their products on the eCommerce marketplace.
+It is a wholesale relationship between you (the seller) and Amazon.
 Vendor Central is invite-only, so it’s not available to everyone.

-Fulfillment for products sold on Vendor Central is always handled by Amazon.
+Fulfillment of products sold on Vendor Central is always handled by Amazon.
 Because of this, you’ll often see these items listed with “ships from and sold by Amazon.”

 Aside from the obvious, there are four key areas in which Vendor Central and Seller Central differ:

 1. Brand/customer experience: “While you can influence your content through Vendor Central, you OWN it on the Seller Central side,” says Smith.
-That means you choose how your products are presented to online shoppers.
+That means that you get to choose how your products are presented to online shoppers.

-What’s more, is that through Seller Central, you can interact with customers after their purchase, through a tokenized email address on the Amazon platform.
-This allows you to develop meaningful relationships with customers, provide necessary support, give product recommendations and solicit reviews.
+Furthermore, you can interact with customers through Seller Central after their purchase using a tokenized email address on the Amazon platform.
+This allows you to develop meaningful relationships with customers, provide necessary support, give product recommendations, and solicit reviews.

-In comparison, you set the pricing on Seller Central.
+In comparison, you get to set the pricing on Seller Central.